Skip to main content

 • Password

-• Folder path (optional) - this target folder this ensures data is placed in a location that includes the supplied folder name, to ensure data is exported to specific locations for external consumption.
+• Folder path (optional) - this target folder ensures data is placed in a location that includes the supplied folder name, to ensure data is exported to specific locations for external consumption.

 • Add any Integration Metadata needed for programmatic integrations